aditosoftware/nodepki-docker/README.md

 These commands will download NodePKI and NodePKI-Client from GitHub and build the container image.

-## Prepare container and create persistent data
+## Configure docker container environment

+Set API_USERNAME and API_PASSWORD variables in docker-compose.yml.
+These initial credentials will be used to access the NodePKI-API.

+## Create configuration files

 To create the persistent config files, run the following command: